Crohn’s Disease Treatment

 No single definitive diagnostic investigation exists for the diagnosis of CD.
 Full ileocolonoscopy with biopsies is currently the most widely used diagnostic investigation for Crohn’s Disease Diagnosis..
 (6)

 Ultrasound, CT scan, and MRI can all be used, but a cross-section analysis of all three is most conclusive giving up to 90% accuracy.

 Capsule endoscopy is a relatively new, simple, noninvasive imaging technique that is gaining recognition for small bowel exploration.
-The investigation involves consumption of a disposable, small, wireless camera within a capsule which passes through the gastrointestinal tract allowing direct visualization of the mucosa.
+The investigation involves the consumption of a disposable, small, wireless camera within a capsule that passes through the gastrointestinal tract allowing direct visualization of the mucosa.
 A meta-analysis comparing the diagnostic yield of capsule endoscopy to other imaging modalities found an increased diagnostic rate of 15% over the other methods.
 (6)

-Perinuclear anti-neutrophil cytoplasmic antibodies (pANCA) and anti-Saccharomyces cerevisiae antibodies (ASCA) have been found in CD patients and the identification of these markers can help differentiate CD from ulcerative colitis where diagnosis remains ambiguous.
+Perinuclear anti-neutrophil cytoplasmic antibodies (pANCA) and anti-Saccharomyces cerevisiae antibodies (ASCA) have been found in CD patients and the identification of these markers can help differentiate CD from ulcerative colitis where the diagnosis remains ambiguous.
 (6)

 What causes Crohn’s disease?

 According to modern allopathic medicine, the cause of Crohn’s disease is a complete mystery.
 All they know is that it’s an autoimmune disorder.
 An autoimmune disorder is a condition that occurs when your body’s immune system mistakenly attacks and destroys healthy body tissue.